 Email marketing for real estate agents

-Stay in touch with past clients and nurture leads with simple, personal emails that keep you top of mind when it matters most.
+Stay in touch with past clients and nurture leads with simple, personal emails that keep you top of mind.

 Real estate is a relationship business.
 The agent who stays in touch is the agent who gets the referral.
 But between showings, closings, and prospecting, it’s easy to lose track of past clients.
-This guide shows you how email marketing helps real estate professionals maintain those relationships and generate repeat business without spending hours on social media.
+Here’s how email marketing helps you keep those relationships warm and generate repeat business, without living on social media.

 The challenge for real estate professionals

-Most real estate agents work hard to close a deal, then move on to the next one.
-The client who just bought their dream home?
-They won’t need an agent again for five to ten years.
-So the relationship fades.
+Most agents work hard to close a deal, then move on to the next.
+The client who just bought their dream home won’t need an agent again for five to ten years, so the relationship fades.

-Here’s the problem: 82% of real estate transactions come from referrals, repeat clients, or existing contacts.
+The problem: 82% of real estate transactions come from referrals, repeat clients, or existing contacts.
 If you’re not staying in touch, you’re leaving money on the table.
-Your past clients are your most valuable asset, but only if they remember you when a friend asks “do you know a good agent?”
+Your past clients are your most valuable asset, but only if they remember you when a friend asks, “do you know a good agent?”

-Meanwhile, new leads go cold fast.
+New leads go cold fast too.
 Someone who inquired about a listing last month may have already forgotten your name.

 How Minutemailer helps real estate agents

-With Minutemailer, you can send regular emails to your contact list, keeping your name in front of past clients, current leads, and referral partners.
-No complicated setup needed, just import your contacts, write your message, and send.
+Send regular emails to your contact list to keep your name in front of past clients, current leads, and referral partners.
+No complicated setup, just import your contacts, write your message, and send.

 Key features for real estate:

-- Professional email design: Use clean templates that look great on any device
+• Professional email design: Clean templates that look great on any device

-- Track engagement: See who opened your emails and who clicked on your listings
+• Track engagement: See who opened your emails and who clicked

-- Organize with lists: Separate buyers, sellers, past clients, and leads into different lists
+• Organize with lists: Separate buyers, sellers, past clients, and leads

-- Custom fields: Store property preferences, neighborhoods, and other details for each contact
+• Custom fields: Store property preferences, neighborhoods, and other details per contact

 Email ideas for real estate agents